 • Income per capita in 2025 should reach approximately USD $6000 in combination with a relatively good level of equity while the amount of poor people should not be over five percent of the total population.

 • Reach food self-sufficiency and maintain it at safe levels.
 It should contain enough nutritional quality and be available for every household.

 The Medium Term Plans

 As mentioned above, the RPJPN is divided in four separate medium term plans (RPJMNs) which all have a life span of five years.
-Of these four plans only the first one has been finished.
-Currently, the second plan is in progress.
+Of these four plans only the first two have been finished.
+Currently, the third plan is in progress.
 The basic scale of priorities and strategies of the respective RPJMNs are summarized in the following:

 1. The First RPJMN (2005-2009)

 Unfortunately, this RPJMN was executed during a period of external shocks brought on by the crisis in the United States and Europe.
 Although Indonesia was still able to show growth, these external shocks did cause a negative impact, especially on social indicators such as poverty eradication and tackling of unemployment.
 Also the fuel subsidy cuts in 2005 had a negative impact on these indicators due to the resulting high inflation.

 This stage aims at greater consolidation of the reform of Indonesia in all fields by emphasizing endeavors for increasing the quality of human resources, including the promotion of capacity building in science and technology and the strengthening of economic competitiveness.

 This third stage is aiming for the greater consolidation of development in a comprehensive manner in all fields by emphasizing attainment of economic competitiveness on the basis of competitiveness of natural resources and the quality of human resources and by the increasing capability to master science and technology.